DisDoh/ML_Simulator/README.md

 python3 main.py
 ```

-After starting the application, use the drag-and-drop interface to build and configure your ML models.
-Train your model and evaluate its performance using the integrated tools.
+Once started, use the drag-and-drop interface to add nodes, set up network connections, and train your machine learning models interactively.

-### Roadmap
+## Roadmap

-- **Real-Time Training Visualization:** Implement live updates during training sessions.
+- **Real-Time Training Visualization:** Add live training updates to monitor progress as the model learns.
-- **Prebuilt Model Templates:** Introduce templates for popular architectures such as CNNs, RNNs, etc.
+- **Prebuilt Model Templates:** Integrate templates for popular architectures such as CNNs, RNNs, etc.
-- **Model Export/Import:** Add features for exporting and importing trained models.
+- **Model Export/Import:** Enable features for saving and loading trained models for future use.
+- **Enhanced UI/UX:** Continuously refine the interface to boost usability and performance.

-### Contributing
+## Contributing

 Contributions are welcome!
 To get involved: